From Tacoma to Ballard, light-rail changes, soaring real estate prices bring a cascade of new costs

 Where the line would finally emerge to daylight, at west Queen Anne Hill, the bad soils force the agency to build elevated columns and girders, instead of using the surface, he said in a briefing to the transit board’s System Expansion Committee.

-Larger, deeper foundations than previous thought are also needed near the Duwamish River and throughout Interbay.
+Larger, deeper foundations than previously thought are also needed near the Duwamish River and throughout Interbay.
 These kinds of construction findings added $480 million just based on recent fieldwork.

 All together, the estimated cost of the Seattle expansions zoomed from $7.9 billion to $12.1 billion including land and extra contingency, after only 10% design.